Creating a Sustainable Supply Chain

-All UK purchased fresh meat is Red Tractor certified, which includes poultry, pork, beef and lamb.
-We also follow the Good Fish Guide to ensure that we only source sustainable fresh fish and wherever possible we use ‘environmentally caring’ foodstuffs such as organic foods, Fairtrade products and free range eggs.
+UK purchased fresh meat is Red Tractor certified where possible, which includes poultry, pork, beef and lamb.
+We also follow the Good Fish Guide to ensure that we only source sustainable fresh fish and wherever possible, we use certified products such as organic foods, Fairtrade products and free range eggs.

 We have created a framework to use when considering who we work with and buy from to ensure standards are followed within our supply chain to protect workers and our planet.

 We also have a wide range of Fairtrade products within our supply chain.
 Fairtrade is a system of certification that aims to ensure a set of standards are met in the production and supply of a product or ingredient.
 For farmers and workers, Fairtrade means workers’ rights, safer working conditions and fairer pay.